Materials Needed for DIY Personal Protective Equipment

 Our other fabric choice is Sur Last® fabric.
 Sur Last has passed the AATCC 24 Test Method, which measures the resistance of fabrics to the penetration of water by impact.
 It has also passed the AATCC 127 Test Method, which measures the resistance of a fabric to the penetration of water under hydrostatic pressure.
 The passing of both of these tests means that Sur Last is qualified for use as a medical gown for Levels 1, 2 and 3, the same as Odyssey.
 We recommend sewing both of these fabrics with a #18 needle and V-69 polyester thread.

-Another fabric that can be used to make medical gowns is Evolution® Block-It®.
-Evolution fabric is soft and breathable, making it comfortable to wear.
-The fabric's unique four layer construction provides the right level of protection for shorter, less fluid-intensive procedures.
-Evolution Block-It meets AORN (Association of periOperative Registered Nurses) standards for fluid, flame and lint resistance.
+Another fabric that can be used to make medical gowns is Protect-It.
+This fabric is soft and breathable, making it comfortable to wear.
+The fabric's unique four-layer construction provides the right level of protection for shorter, less fluid-intensive procedures.

 Materials You Can Use: